For children, the most difficult part of having attention-deficit/hyperactivity disorder (ADHD) is often the social challenges it causes.

 Children with ADHD have substantially worse social skills than other children, according to ratings by parents, teachers, and observers.
 Experimental studies show that children with either the hyperactive or the inattentive form of ADHD can experience rejection within hours of meeting unfamiliar peers (Hodgens, Cole, & Boldizar, 2000).

-Normand and his colleagues observed the behavior of 7-13-year-old children with ADHD and comparison children while playing competitive and cooperative games with a friend of their choosing.
+Normand and his colleagues observed the behavior of both 7- to 13-year-old children with ADHD and comparison children while playing competitive and cooperative games with a friend of their choosing.
 Compared to other children, during the competitive game, the children with ADHD were more likely to break rules and act bossy.
 During the cooperative game, they made more self-serving suggestions.

 And yet, I have a special place in my heart for kids with ADHD.
 They are often very creative and passionate about their interests.
 Their energy and zest can be very appealing.
 Their rapid leaps from topic to topic can be entertaining or even thought-provoking.